redhat-na-ssa/hobbyist-guide-to-rhoai/docs/10-configure-rhoai.md

 oc scale machineset --replicas=1 -n openshift-machine-api $machineset
 ```

-### 10.3 Add serving runtime
+## 10.3 Add a custom serving runtime

+### Objectives

+- Enable using the Model Serving functionality with OpenShift AI using runtimes other than those that are supported by Red Hat directly as components of RHOAI

+### Rationale

+- Many users of OpenShift AI will require serving functionality or optimizations beyond those we provide and support.

+### Takeaways

+- OpenShift AI has out-of-the-box serving runtimes that are fully supported by Red Hat, but the model serving frameworks are useful well beyond those supported runtimes
+- Serving runtimes may contain optimizations for hardware or model frameworks that are useful to leverage, even if they're not explicitly supported by Red Hat
+- GitOps-based processes can define approved serving runtimes for data scientist or MLOps users to self-service

-### Steps
+## Steps

+**Option 1 (manual)**:

 - From RHOAI, Settings > Serving runtimes > Click Add Serving Runtime.

-  **Option 1 (manual)**:

 - Select `Multi-model serving`
 - Select `Start from scratch`
 - Review, Copy and Paste in the content from `configs/10/other/rhoai-add-serving-runtime.yaml`
 - Add and confirm the runtime can be selected in a Data Science Project

 **Option 2**:

 - ```sh
     oc apply -f configs/10/rhoai-add-serving-runtime-template.yaml -n redhat-ods-applications
     ```

+## Validation

+- Open the OpenShift AI dashboard
-  - Add and confirm the runtime can be selected in a Data Science Project
+- Navigate to a Data Science Project (such as `sandbox`)

-#### User Management

-- Data scientists
-- Administrators
+- Navigate to the `Models` tab of the project
+- Deploy a model server using the `Multi-model serving platform` by clicking the `Add model server` button
+- Grab the pulldown for `Serving runtime` and confirm that `Nvidia Triton Model Server` is visible from the options

-### 10.4 Configuring Data Science Pipelines
+## 10.4 Configuring Data Science Pipelines

-##### Configure External DB

-When a pipeline server is configured for a Data Science Project, a local database using MariaDB is automatically configured for the pipelines.
-This database is local to the project and not intended for reuse.

-Instead, the best practice is to configure an external SQL database for the pipeline server.
-Let's configure an external database for pipelines.
+### Objectives

+- Configure an external database for use with Data Science Pipelines
+- Configure Object Storage in support of Data Science Pipelines (which we will reuse for other things that require it)

+### Rationale

+- Best practice for Data Science Pipelines is to use an external high-availability database.
+Our example here is to demonstrate, using a non-HA database, how that might be accomplished
+- Data Science Pipelines uses object storage to pass information between stages

+### Takeaways

+- Not all RHOAI systems inherit high availability from the cluster automatically
+- Object Storage should be considered a basic requirement of most RHOAI use cases
+- Amazon S3, OpenShift Data Foundations' Multi-Cloud Object Gateway or Ceph Rados Gateway, and partner solutions such as MinIO or Dell's PowerScale (formerly Isilon) solutions all present S3-compatible APIs suitable for use with OpenShift AI

+## Steps

-Create a new project for the database
+- [ ] Create a new project for the database

 ```sh
 oc new-project database
 ```

-Create database
+- [ ] Create the database instance

 > [!NOTE]
 > The pipeline server's metadata service uses a client that _cannot_ handle the default `caching_sha2_password` authentication method in MySQL 8+.
 You must enable the older `mysql_native_password` authentication method in the MySQL server.

-> [!NOTE]
+> [!WARNING]
-> Also note that MySQL v9 will not work with Data Science Pipelines because the `mysql_native_password` authentication method has been fully deprecated and removed.
+> MySQL v9+ will not work with Data Science Pipelines because the `mysql_native_password` authentication method has been fully deprecated and removed.
 See this [blog post](https://blogs.oracle.com/mysql/post/mysql-90-its-time-to-abandon-the-weak-authentication-method) for more details.

 ```sh
 MYSQL_USER=user